 There is also the issue of denial of claims.
 While I was not able to find any significant volume of complaints against these organizations, I did find some isolated examples that were concerning.

 I also found quite a lot of very positive comments from people who have used these plans and highly endorse them.
 There is no shortage of stories of very happy members of these groups.
-Christian Care Ministry and Christian Healthcare Ministries both have A+ ratings with the Better Business Bureau, but Samaritan Ministries has just a Rating of a C. In fairness to Samaritan, the BBB says that they have no complaints on record against their organization.
-The rating seems to be strictly linked to the organization facing legal action from regulators.
+Christian Care Ministry and Christian Healthcare Ministries both have A+ ratings with the Better Business Bureau, while Samaritan Ministries is left unrated.
+However, Samaritan Ministries has no complaints on record against their organization.

 These plans appear to provide a savings of 30 to 50% compared to traditional health insurance.
 They also seem especially suited for the self-employed or small business that might have a tough time negotiating a decent rate for group coverage.
 Another group embracing these plans are individuals in ministry who many times don't have affordable access to group insurance.

 I have officially joined ChristianCare Ministry and dropped off of my wife's employer provided plan.